CenterForSpatialResearch/mapping_architecture_urbanism_humanities/08_WebMapping1.md

 After reloading, you should now see your current longitude and latitude without needing to open your console.
 We've set up our `GeolocateControl` to track your position, so this function will be called periodically to update its information.
 Note that we've put these on our display with longitude before latitude. _Question for discussion: Is this standard?
 Why or why not?_

 ![Coordinates in info box][INFO]

-If you haven't already, now would be great time to `git add -u` your changes so far, `git commit -m "implemented geolocation"` them, and `git push` them to GitHub.
-Now visit your github.io page using your mobile device to see your geolocating map shine.

 ### More event handlers